Falasarna: Excavations

 Long sections of the quays in the military harbor have been excavated with six bollards in situ, still bearing rope marks from mooring ships.
 An artificial channel connected the military harbor to the sea, and it was possible to close the channel using a chain.
 A carved stone structure at the channel entrance, excavated in 2013 and still displaying traces of bronze, supports this view.

 A merchant's house has partly been excavated at the foot of the acropolis, revealing imported goods of the early Hellenistic period from around the Mediterranean, particularly from Cyrenaica in North Africa.
 Finally, a winery and adjoining warehouses excavated between 2008 and 2012 provide evidence of production for export.

 The excavations have uncovered a wide variety of ceramic vessels, coins, jewelry, and sculpture, revealing well developed culture of the inhabitants of ancient Phalasarna.
 Many of these are on display in the museums of Kisamos and Chania.

 Situated Simulation

-Between 2010 and 2015, Gunnar Liestøl of the University of Oslo in collaboration with Elpida Hadjidaki developed a quasi-mixed reality simulation of ancient Phalasarna.
+Between 2010 and 2015, Gunnar Liestøl of the University of Oslo in collaboration with Elpida Hadjidaki developed a quasi-mixed reality simulation of ancient Falasarna.
 It contains three visual layers: one for the present day, one recreating Phalasarna as it appeared when constructed in 333 B.C., and one describing the Roman attack of 69 B.C.

+LCT wreck

+At the point where the ancient channel entrance to the Hellenistic port meets the sea, there is a wreck from the Second World War of a Mark 1 Landing Craft, Tank.
+It was sunk on 28 May 1941 during the Battle of Crete.
+The history of this vessel, partly based on interviews of local residents of Falasarna and the Captain, John Sutton, has been described by Michael Bendon.
+A preview of a situated simulation depicting the sinking of this Landing Craft has been prepared by Gunnar Liestøl, Michael Bendon, and the Director of Falasarna excavations Elpida Hadjidaki.